Did you know that your knees absorb about one-and-a-half times your body weight every step?

 In terms of prevention, there are a number of steps you can take:

 - Return from injury slowly.
-Now that you’ve rested, and iced, you’re ready to return to activity.
+Now that you’ve rehabilitated, you’re ready to return to activity.
 But, your body may not be 100% ready to return to pre-injury form right away.
 Build up slowly, and make continuous checks of your knee to ensure you improve gradually.
 If you’re returning to running, follow the 10% rule which states that you should not increase your weekly mileage by more than 10% per week.

 - Find the right shoes.
 Research the type of shoes you need for your foot type.
 You may be better off with motion control or stability shoes, or neutral cushioned shoes might be best.
 If you have any doubt, visit the clinic for a full gait analysis and we’ll put you into proper footwear.